bennorth/dragon32-invaders-revenge/report.md

 When iterating over a fixed-size array, sometimes the codes counts how many entries, other times compares pointer to one-past-end of array.

+Should we find a use for the *SmallUnusedDefender*?

 # Refs

 * [Undocumented 6809 opcodes](https://github.com/hoglet67/6809Decoder/wiki/Undocumented-6809-Behaviours)